Chart Color Schemes

 Gunnedah has emerging levels of nearby infrastructure activity, ranking in the 30thth percentile nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 14 projects expected to impact the region.
-Notable initiatives include Gunnedah Hospital Redevelopment, Whitehaven Coal Mornington Estate Development, Eucalypt Lifestyle and Retail Precinct, and Cohens Bridge Rehabilitation.
-The following list details those considered most relevant.
+The performance of an area is significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 14 such projects that are expected to impact the area.
+Notable projects include Gunnedah Hospital Redevelopment, Whitehaven Coal Mornington Estate Development, Cohens Bridge Rehabilitation, and Eucalypt Lifestyle and Retail Precinct.
+The following list details those projects likely to be most relevant:.

 Professional plan users can use the search below to filter and access additional projects.